SciML/JumpProcesses.jl/README.md

   - [a FAQ](https://docs.sciml.ai/JumpProcesses/stable/faq) with information on changing parameters between simulations and using callbacks,
   - [the JumpProcesses.jl API documentation](https://docs.sciml.ai/JumpProcesses/stable/api/).

+## Help wanted
+Post in the `help wanted` issue or pick any PR and give it a review.
+Contributions, no matter how small, are always welcome and appreciated, including reviewing PRs and documentation writing.
+See the [contribution section](#contributing-and-getting-help).

 ## Installation

 There are two ways to install `JumpProcesses.jl`.
 First, users may install the meta